BDC Hamburger Icon

 Open row

-If you’re looking for a way to generate more sales leads and diversify your marketing strategy, direct mail marketing should be a serious consideration.
-Although digital marketing initiatives like pay-per-click strategies and social media marketing campaigns have stolen the spotlight, direct mail marketing isn’t a thing of the past.
+If you’re looking for a way to generate more sales leads and improve your marketing mix, direct mail marketing should be a serious consideration.
+Although digital marketing initiatives, like pay-per-click strategies and social media marketing campaigns, have stolen the spotlight, direct mail marketing isn’t a thing of the past.
 It’s still a versatile and powerful way to expand your business.

 What are the benefits of postcards in direct mail marketing?

-If your direct mail campaign’s goal is drumming up interest or conveying a straightforward message — like a store reopening, a new product or an important annual sale — postcard marketing can be inexpensive and effective.
+If your direct mail campaign aims to drum up interest in or announce something — like a store reopening, a new product or an important annual sale — postcard marketing can be an inexpensive and effective way to do that.

 TipBottom line

-If you’re on a budget, you can print professional postcards at home for your direct mail campaign.
-Canva, Adobe Spark, word processing programs and more make the process seamless.
+If you're on a budget, you can print professional postcards at home for your direct mail campaign.
+Canva, Adobe Express, word processing programs and other tools make the process seamless.

-Unlike letters, recipients don’t have to open postcards, allowing you to catch the customer’s eye from the minute they open their mailbox.
+Unlike with letters, recipients don’t have to open postcards, allowing you to catch the customer’s eye right when they open their mailbox.
 In other words, your postcard will have a 100 percent open rate.

 Along with their readability, postcards are relatively affordable to print in full color, and it’s easier to get noticed with color-saturated photos and graphics.

-Postcards are incredibly customizable with techniques like variable data printing, a form of digital printing that can customize text, graphics and images for each direct mail piece.
-Through variable data printing, it’s easy to personalize your message and provide a straightforward lead into your website, restaurant or brick-and-mortar store.
+Postcards are incredibly customizable thanks to techniques such as variable data printing, a form of digital printing that can customize text, graphics and images for each direct mail piece.
+Through variable data printing, it’s easy to personalize your message and guide a customer or prospect to your website, restaurant or brick-and-mortar store.
+Additionally, many of the best customer relationship management (CRM) software solutions allow you to integrate your mailing list and easily personalize direct mail postcards and other pieces.

-Postcards are also notably cheaper than letters.
-Sending out 5,000 postcards costs 37 cents per piece, including postage (but not design) if you use the United States Postal Service’s USPS Marketing Mail along with its Every Door Direct Mail (EDDM), which allows you to send to all residences in a particular area without purchasing a list.
+Postcards are cost-effective.
+Sending out 5,000 postcards costs about 37 cents per piece, including postage (but not design) if you use the U.S. Postal Service’s USPS Marketing Mail along with its Every Door Direct Mail (EDDM) service, which allows you to send to all residences in a particular area without purchasing a list.
+The EDDM retail service allows you to pay 20 cents for each postcard instead of the 40-cent postage for regular first-class postcards.

 Did You Know?Did you know